Frequently Asked Questions

 Please note that we cannot guarantee that specific festival performances won’t be delayed, interrupted or even cancelled in the event of heavy rain, especially at the open-air mainstage – and all festival tickets are non-refundable.

 But no matter what, the festival will go on.
-The stage and audience areas of the other stages are completely covered.
+The stage and audience areas of the other stages are completely covered (and because they are permanent structures rather than tents, they are safe in case of lightning).

 Concert events at the Peoples Natural Gas Park are under cover, either in the Community Foundation Oilhouse or in the Polacek Pavilion, and will continue as scheduled if at all possible.